6. Release Notes¶

 All features of EE-UQ v1.0 are available for structural response estimation.

-Users are welcome to contact us on the Message Board for new feature requests.
+Users are welcome to contact us on the github discussion page for new feature requests.